wallet-standard/wallet-standard/packages/core/standard/README.md

 Browser extension wallets have adapted to this by using `Object.defineProperty(window, 'ethereum', { writable: false, ... })` to race to be the first to claim it.

 This makes it impossible for multiple wallets a user has to coexist, or be detected reliably by dapps.
-Several existing wallets on Solana use `window.solana` to do the same thing.
+Several existing wallets use `window.solana` to do the same thing.

 Wallet Adapter has been doing its part to discourage use of this for the last year by consistently not accepting new adapters that use `window.solana`.